 Need to know how to identify fake Pokémon cards?
 You’re not alone – anyone who’s been in the Pokémon TCG hobby for long enough will have a horror story about scoring the perfect trade, then finding your new cards are counterfeit.
 Pokémon’s bigger than ever these days, and fakes are everywhere – so this guide explains how to tell if a Pokémon card is fake or genuine.

-To that end, we present Wargamer’s guide to identifying fake Pokémon cards – and, just maybe, scoping out a misprint that could make you rich.
 Just so we’re clear: this guide isn’t the same as professional advice from a TCG dealer – we’re just laying out the bare essentials to pinning down a fake.
-If you’re considering handing over serious cash for a rare card, we’d strongly recommend getting an expert to help identify it (more on that later).
+If you’re considering handing over serious cash for rare Pokémon cards, we’d strongly recommend getting an expert to help identify them (more on that later).

-- Check if the printed details are correct – especially the Pokémon’s name, HP and damage values
+- Check the Pokémon card’s details – especially the Pokémon’s name, HP and damage values

 - Check for printing errors on the card front – look out for typos, odd colouring, missing accents on the letter ‘é’ in Pokémon, and the size and positions of the energy symbols